umayrh/gradle-plugin-r/README.md

 `gradle build uploadArchives`

-To test the plugin itself, you can run gradle inside `testRProject` dir
+To test the plugin itself, you can run gradle inside `testRProject` dir.